 My kids loved playing with the driftwood on the beach.
 We built a seesaw for them to balance on, and I wished I had rope with me to help them build a raft.

-For my family, the best thing about Brownie’s beach was that it is only about 40 minutes outside of Washington D.C., making it easy to visit for a day trip.
+For my family, the best thing about Brownie’s Beach was that it is only about 30 miles from Washington D.C., making it easy to visit for a day trip.